mozzarellaV8/agora-marketplace/wrangling/agora-RelevantTags.md

 # agora harvest - relevant tags

 What follows below is some manual parsing of the html files from the Agora Marketplace harvest.
 This was done in preparation for using `rvest` to import the information into dataframes.
+The html pages are from the directory `p` within the daily listing directories from the harvest.

 ### Product title: title